-We’re just over three years into the Switch’s lifetime, and Nintendo’s little box is sold out everywhere.
-You might be able to snag the handheld only Switch Lite, but the original model—the one that is both a console for your TV and a handheld—is almost impossible to find in stores and going for extravagant sums online.
+We’re almost four years into the Switch’s lifetime, and Nintendo’s little box is still thriving.
+There’s been an extreme Switch shortage all year; you might be able to snag the handheld only Switch Lite, but the original model—the one that is both a console for your TV and a handheld—is almost impossible to find in stores and going for extravagant sums online.
 The pandemic clearly has something to do with it—what better way to avoid COVID-19 than losing yourself in Hyrule or the Mushroom Kingdom.
 We can’t discount the allure of Animal Crossing: New Horizons, in particular, though.
-It’s become one of the most popular ways to spend time while sheltered in place, with social media almost creaking beneath the weight of Animal Crossing memes and videos.
-Fortunately it’s not just popular, but incredibly good, and debuts on our list of the best Switch games near the top.
+Early in the pandemic it was one of the most popular ways to spend time while sheltered in place, with social media almost creaking beneath the weight of Animal Crossing memes and videos, and now that much of the country is heading back into lockdown, expect all the new holiday content to keep people flocking back to their island.
+Fortunately it’s not just popular, but incredibly good, and lands on our list of the best Switch games near the top.

 There’s more to the Switch than just Animal Crossing, of course.
 Everybody with a Switch knows about Breath of the Wild and Super Mario Odyssey, but there are many great games for the system beyond Nintendo’s core classics.
 With success comes support, and the Switch has already seen far more support from both the major third-party publishers and independent developers than the Wii U saw after its launch.
 The Switch’s digital eShop is full of games that you can download, and the Switch racks at most retailers already outnumber the Wii U at its peak.
 If you need help cutting through the clutter, let us point you towards the best of the best.
 Here are the 25 games you most need to play for the Nintendo Switch.